nemac/climate-widget-data-processing/README.md

 ### Computing statistics for modeled data
 For each file in the input data directory, run the relevant stats script: [annual](stats-annual) or [monthly/seasonal](stats-ms).

-The computations are described [below](# Statistics Computations).
+The computations are described below.

-Split out into separate files by county, time category, and element;
-Create a new header column and copy the header into each row it belongs to.

 ### Output Data Paths for Public Use
 The following is expected by the client-side graphing application.